vitirover/academic_robot/README.md

 # ROS integration

 ROS integration is currently only available for ROS1.
-Telemetry and control are sent from standard topics to the robot thought our protobuf API.
+Controls are sent to the robot the /cmd_vel topic to the robot thought our protobuf API.

-We share URDF files, Gazebo integration and the mathematical model to control the robot
+We share the URDF and Gazebo integration to control the robot.

  [Readme Robot Model](model/README.md)